preco21/playgrounds/README.md

 > Yay!

-A simple playgrounds for testing ES2015+ code.
+A minimal setup for writing ES2015+ code.

 ## Install